rtablada/tutorials/guides/101-tutorial/setting-up.md

 ## What You'll Build

-Here's a mockup of the design we'll be shooting for as we build the Rolodex
+Here's a mockup of the design we'll be shooting for as we build the Contact Book
 application:

 This app is meant to be allow users to manage and search through their contact